-'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thornton UK LLP is a member firm of Grant Thornton international Ltd (GTL).
-GTL and the member firms are not a worldwide partnership.
+Grant Thornton: refers to the brand under which the GrantThornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires, Grant Thornton ULL is a member firm of Grant Thornton International Ltd (GTL, GTL. and the member firms are not as workwide partnership.
 GTL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTL does not provide services to clients.
-GTL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTL and its member firms are not asvorded to obligate, one another and are not lable for one